 Pay close attention to how your employees behave when they’re in the office, and use those behavioral cues as your guide for establishing their current workload.
 For example, do you notice that one of your employees seems grumpy, or more stressed than usual, and is staying late to catch up their work?
 They might have an excessively high workload.
 Is one of your employees meandering from cubicle to cubicle, and hurriedly minimizing their web browser whenever they notice a supervisor walking by?
 They probably have a smaller workload than they should.

 Every possible method to monitor employees working from home is going to have strengths and weaknesses, so choose the method or combination that most closely fits your business’s needs.
+And don’t be afraid to help train your employees how to be better at working from home!
+You can start by showing them these 51 work from home tips that are scientifically proven to boost productivity.

 Are you ready to start monitoring employees working from home, and take control over your team’s productivity?
 The best app to start with is EmailAnalytics.
 With EmailAnalytics, you’ll be able to visualize and monitor incoming and outgoing emails, busy email times and days, and dozens of other metrics meant to help you understand the workload of your team.
 Sign up for a free trial today, and learn how EmailAnalytics can drastically improve your business!